adnuguk/adnuguk.github.io/input/blog/2014-06-21-july-2014-meeting-nik-molnar-anthony-van-der-hoorn.markdown

-Microsoft’s premier cloud solution for custom web applications, Windows Azure Web Sites, has brought the DevOps movement to millions of developers and revolutionized the way that servers are provisioned and applications deployed.
+Microsoft's premier cloud solution for custom web applications, Windows Azure Web Sites, has brought the DevOps movement to millions of developers and revolutionized the way that servers are provisioned and applications deployed.